tylernlyons/Java-Game/README.md

  to the five different goals to score points.
 Watch out for the cars and the running streams.

  Ensure that you have graphics forwarding capabilities.
-Program can be ran with "./compile.sh".
+Program can be ran with "./compile.sh" from the "frogger" directory.

  https://github.com/tylernlyons/Java-Game